dtawusaku/weather-app/README.md

 # Weather App

-This NodeJS application allows users to retrieve weather information for a specific city using the OpenWeather API.
-The application prompts the user to enter a city name, and then displays the current weather conditions for that city, including the temperature, humidity, wind speed, and a brief description of the weather.
+This is a simple weather application built with Node.js and React that retrieves weather data using the OpenWeatherMap API.

--- Currently, it displays only the description of the weather.
+It leverages the OpenWeatherMap API to retrieve current weather data for different locations.

 ## Screens